TeknooSoftware/states/docs/howto/quick-startup.md

 directly extend the class `\UniAlteri\States\State\AbstractState`.

 Each stated class must have at least one state and this state must be called `StateDefault`.
-It is the default state enabled in the constructor of each stated object.
+It is the default state enabled in the constructor of each stated class instance.

 ###Create the proxy
 You can define it in the file `<StatedClassName>.php`.
 The proxy class must be called